 My code and the real world

-Personal code of ethics controls one’s past, present and future.
+A personal code of ethics controls one’s past, present, and future.
 My personal code of ethics will guide my resolution of moral dilemmas.
 This is consistent with my employer’s ethics as well as the code of ethics of a professional organization that I hope to join in the near future.

 Since my identity is based on the values collected by my parents and educational institutions, it should not be particularly difficult for me to follow.
 However, as I grow personally and professionally and as new moral conflicts arise that cannot be resolved in accordance with my code, I will amend and expand this document.

 Other Resources to Help You

 - Tricks to Do SEO in 2020 and Beyond